Plenary Sessions and Speakers

 Eva Illouz | Professor of Sociology, Hebrew University in Jerusalem & EHESS

-Eva Illouz has been Professor of Sociology at the Hebrew University in Jerusalem since 2006 and at the School for Advanced Studies in the Social Sciences (EHESS) in Paris since 2015.
+Eva Illouz has been Professor of Sociology at the Hebrew University in Jerusalem since 2006 and a Directeur d’Etudes at the School for Advanced Studies in the Social Sciences (EHESS) in Paris since 2015.
 She researches how emotional life has been transformed by capitalism and by the culture of modernity.
 Her studies on emotions, consumer society and media culture are regarded as milestones in the study of emotions and relations in the modern world.
-She is the author of “Consuming the Romantic Utopia” (Honorable Mention for the Best Book Award, American Sociological Association, 2000) and “Why Love Hurts” (Best Book Award, Alpine Philosophy Society in France, 2012).
+She is the author of books such as “Consuming the Romantic Utopia: Love and the Cultural Contradictions of Capitalism” (Honorable Mention for the Best Book Award, American Sociological Association, 2000), “Cold Intimacies: The Making of Emotional Capitalism” (2007), “Saving the Modern Soul Therapy, Emotions, and the Culture of Self-Help: Therapy, Emotions, and the Culture of Self-Help” (2008), “Why Love Hurts: A Sociological Explanation” (Best Book Award, Alpine Philosophy Society in France, 2012), “Hard-Core Romance: Fifty Shades of Grey” (2014).
 Professor Illouz was the first woman President of Bezalel Academy of Art and Design Jerusalem.

 Wednesday, 30 August 2017 | 20:00 – 21:30 | Special Evening with Yanis Varoufakis and Donatella della Porta